cs0320/assignment-zero/README.md

   * A: No. The lessons you learned about functional programming in 0170, 0190 or 0200 will still be useful.
 E.g., Java has supported lambdas for quite some time.
 (See Item 42 in _Effective Java_.)
 The difference is that you'll need to learn _more_ concepts to program with objects and do it well.

 * Q: Will you provide us with solutions to this (and other) assignments?
   * A: 0320 is a different sort of course.
 You're moving into a larger world, where there's almost always no perfect solution, especially when it comes to OO design.
 We'll review candidate sprint solutions in class, but the code reviewed will almost always have _both_ weaknesses and strengths.
-We won't be releasing a "solution" to the assignment zero prompt below.
+We won't be releasing a "solution" to the assignment-zero prompt below.

 * Q: What's the deal with grading, mandatory S/NC, and collaboration?
   * A: While the 2023 syllabus isn't finalized, you can see some of 0320's philosophy in [last semester's syllabus](https://docs.google.com/document/d/1EkgvdBmDfqNhp4gPwG2PVys8lqqsrEmQp-9U8IX-DUc).
-Yes, you'll be free to share your code (indeed, required to do so at times.)
+Yes, you'll be free to share (even required to share) your code.
 Yes, we'll be requiring you to follow professional standards about doing so.

 ## Assignment Zero